-At any time, authorized staff may ask students to provide their MacBook Air for inspection for loss, damage or inappropriate use.
+Staff may randomly select students and ask them to provide their MacBook Air for inspection for loss, damage or inappropriate use.

-Procedure for Reinstalling Applications
+Procedure for Reloading Applications

 If technical difficulties occur or unauthorized applications are discovered, technology staff will re-image the MacBook Air.
 The school does not accept responsibility for the loss of applications or documents deleted due to a re-imaging.